-Aronias are very tart, and only my son, myself, and a few brave souls will eat them raw, BUT, they freeze well, are so dependable for a huge crop, and are delicious in quick-breads and smoothies (with bananas) as long as you add back enough honey or stevia.
+Aronias are very tart, and only my son, myself, and a few brave souls will eat them raw, BUT, they freeze well, are so dependable for a huge crop, and are delicious in quick-breads like this berry oat breakfast bread and smoothies (with bananas) as long as you add back enough honey or stevia.
 Smash a bit before baking with them.

-I am sure aronias dry wonderfully although I haven’t done this yet.
-One bush is all that’s necessary as aronias are self-fertile.
+I’m sure aronias dry (dehydrate) wonderfully although I haven’t done this yet.
+One bush is all that’s necessary as aronias are self-fertile, and growing them is so easy.
+They have no pest issues.
 Plant characteristics here.
 We planted ‘Viking’ (4-5′ tall).
+Purchase here.

 See my post Aroniaberry Love & Six Recipes.

 Elderberries are not self-fertile and need 2 different varieties to bear fruit.
 The can grow pretty large, so plant where they can spread out and fairly close together, maybe 18-20′ apart maximum.
 Plant characteristics here.